eminmdzd/cs5356-final/README.md

 2. **PDF Upload**: Users upload PDF files
 3. **Audiobook Generation**: The system converts the PDF to audio using Google TTS
 4. **Audiobook Management**: Users can view, play, and delete their audiobooks
-5. **Admin Dashboard**: Administrators can view system-wide statistics

 ## Limitations

 - PDF files must contain selectable text (not scanned images)
 - Maximum PDF size of 10MB
-- English text support only (though Google TTS supports many languages)
+- Only english text tested
 - Long PDFs may take significant time to process

 ## Future Enhancements